 Breanna Reynold’s 10th grade World Language and Literature students took their visit with Mr. Dann to heart, and over the course of the last three weeks have been applying their acquired knowledge to a digital publication of their own, appropriately named “The THINK Times.”
 The THINK Times is a cross between a newspaper and a newsletter, and contains pieces written by both our tenth grade students and the greater TGS community.
 All aspects of The THINK Times are student produced, including the planning, approving, editing, and designing of each news story researched and submitted.
 The stories contained shine the spotlight on both the TGS community and our host country of New Zealand, looking at the good (awards for the best restaurants in Auckland) to the bad (the spiraling drug abuse among Auckland’s homeless youth).
-The THINK Times also features multiple videos that highlight our term, including footage from the 2014 THINK House Olympics (trust us, you’re going to want to watch this.)
+The THINK Times also features multiple videos that highlight our term, including footage from the 2014 THINK House Olympics.

 A special shout out to the THINK Times team: